Skip to main content

 • Third-party intent data (tertiary weight)

-Speed of follow-up is a measurable factor in conversion.
-Research on speed-to-lead consistently shows that responding to a high-intent signal within five minutes produces dramatically higher close rates than waiting 24 hours or more.
-Intent signals decay.
-The window that AI opens is wide but short.
+When an account crosses a score threshold, it gets ABM-style outreach.
+When it falls below, it stays in an inbound nurture sequence.
+Research on speed-to-lead consistently shows that responding to a high-intent signal within five minutes produces dramatically higher close rates than waiting 24 hours.
+Intent signals decay fast — the window that AI opens is wide but short.

 When you cannot measure intent, you publish broadly and hope the right companies find you (inbound).
 When you can measure intent, you go directly to buyers who are actively researching (ABM).
-The inbound vs ABM split was always a workaround for uncertainty about buyer timing.
-Signal-based GTM removes that uncertainty.
+ABM and inbound become two stages of the same pipeline, with intent signals determining when an account moves from one to the other.

 Layer 1: Build presence in AI systems, not just search rankings